-Nicki Minaj And Ariana Grande Have More New Music Coming, So Prepare Yourselves
+Nicki Minaj And Ariana Grande Have More New Music Coming

 — Chun-Li (@NICKIMINAJ) June 4, 2018

-Of course, the last time the duo collaborated, it was for the hit song, “Side to Side,” which you can hear below.
+The last time the duo collaborated, it was for the hit song, “Side to Side,” which you can hear below.

-They also teamed up for the hit song “Bang Bang,” which also featured Jessie J and other pop stars.
+They also teamed up for the hit song, “Bang Bang,” which also featured Jessie J and other pop stars.

-Both women, however, have hit songs of their own that they’re currently enjoying the success of.
+Both women have hit songs of their own that they’re currently enjoying the success of.

-Nicki Minaj, for her part, has dropped two hit singles: “Barbie Tingz” and “Chun-Li,” both of which helped the Queen make history for most charting singles on the R&B/Hip-Hop charts.
+Nicki Minaj, for her part, has dropped two hit singles: “Barbie Tingz” and “Chun-Li,” both of which helped the queen make history for most charting singles on the R&B/Hip-Hop charts.
 She even out-performed Beyonce and Mary J. Blige, each of whom has 29 singles on the charts.
-(Minaj, with the success of these singles, has 30 songs that have so charted.)
+Minaj, with the success of these singles, has 30 songs that have so charted.

 Ariana Grande, for her part, is enjoying the success of her recent single, “No Tears Left To Cry.”
 And even though she recently broke up with Mac Miller, she’s rebounding nicely with her new love, Pete Davidson.
 The duo are often seen making funny faces on social media, and frequently declare their love for one another in a very public way.